jeff89179/docker-domainmod/README.md

 Forked from koshatul/docker-domainmod

+### WARNING - THIS IS STILL A WORK IN PROGRESS!
+I HAD IT RUNNING PREVIOUSLY, THEN STARTED OVER TO MAKE THIS README, AND NOW IT WONT COME UP.
+STILL WORKING ON IT ###

 Had to add some lines to the Dockerfile and Modify docker-compose to fit my needs.

 Installation (going off of memory - not going to rebuild this again)